-"UNLAWFUL DISCRIMINATION" means discrimination against a person because of the actual or perceived fact, practice or expression of a person's race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, source of income or housing status, or because of the actual or perceived association with such a person.
+"UNLAWFUL DISCRIMINATION" means discrimination against a person because of the actual or perceived status, practice, or expression of that person's race (including traits associated with race, including, but not limited to, hair texture and protective hairstyles), color, sex, age, religion, disability, national origin, ancestry, ethnicity, sexual orientation, marital status, parental status, pregnancy status, military discharge status, source of income, gender identity, housing status, bodily autonomy, caste; or the actual or perceived association with such a person. because of the actual or perceived fact, practice or expression of a person's race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, source of income or housing status, or because of the actual or perceived association with such a person.
+(Amended 9-7-23)